maxbax/micro-frontend-iframe/README.md

 ## Usage

-In the example folder there is an example of usage of this library.
+In the example folder there is an example of usage of this library (to test it run `npm i` and `npm start` from that folder).